 >> All that’s left now is adding this Personal User File to your game..

-Select the PUF and Licensing tab in the top, and click the checkbox next to the name of the Personal User File you just created.
+Select the PUF and Licensing tab at the top, and click the checkbox next to the name of the Personal User File you just created.

 >> Click the Apply and OK buttons to submit your changes.

 You have now successfully added a game together with your own Personal User File!

 6. Optional: Adding a Game or Application Using the Application Wizard

 Select the menu option called Applications, this will show a tree view menu on the right side, representing the different game categories and the games related to them.